-Harbor porpoise mainly eat schooling fish, like herring and mackerel.
+Harbor porpoises mainly eat schooling fish, like herring and mackerel.
 Occasionally, they will eat squid and octopus.

 They are most often seen singly, in pairs, or in groups of up to 10, although there are reports of aggregations of up to 200 harbor porpoises.
 Most seasonal movements appear to be inshore-offshore and may be influenced by prey availability or the presence of ice-free waters.

-Unlike most other porpoises, they do not approach boats to bow ride.
+Unlike most other porpoises, they do not approach boats to bow ride and can be very shy, avoiding surfacing near boats.
 When surfacing for air, they do not splash.
 They roll from beak to fluke and arch their backs.

 Where They Live

-Harbor porpoises live in northern temperate and subarctic coastal and offshore waters.
+Harbor porpoises live in northern temperate and subarctic, and arctic coastal and offshore waters.
 They are commonly found in bays, estuaries, harbors, and fjords less than 650 feet deep.
 In the North Atlantic, they range from West Greenland to Cape Hatteras, North Carolina (but do not enter Hudson Bay), and from the Barents Sea to West Africa.
-In the North Pacific, they are found from Japan north to the Chukchi Sea and from Monterey Bay, CA to the Beaufort Sea.
+In the North Pacific, they are found from Japan north to the Chukchi Sea and from Point Conception off Central, California North to the Beaufort Sea.

 Lifespan & Reproduction